-Please consider the following prompts; focus on the prompts that apply to your organization (400 words or less):
+Please consider the following prompts; focus on the prompts that apply to your organization (400 words or less or up to 3 minutes of video or audio):

 - What art forms or cultural and aesthetic traditions will your project present?
-If applicable, what is your organization's relationship and/or connection to any specific cultural traditions presented in the project? - How does the producing organization involve, represent, and/or center people and communities that have been most impacted by structural racism and other social and economic inequities? - How does the producing organization address equity in its project, staff, and/or board? - What specific steps have you taken, are you taking, or will you take to diversify project attendees, staff, volunteers, and/or board members?
+If applicable, what is your organization's relationship and/or connection to any specific cultural traditions presented in the project? - How does the producing organization involve, represent, and/or center people and communities that have been most impacted by structural racism and other social and economic inequities?

+- How does the producing organization address equity in its project, staff, and/or board? - What specific steps have you taken, are you taking, or will you take to diversify project attendees, staff, volunteers, and/or board members?
 If your organization focuses on a specific cultural community, please describe how attendees, staff, volunteers, and/or board members reflect that community. - Please list any known demographics of project staff, volunteers, board members, and/or attendees.
 If data is not available, explain what plans you have in place to collect it in the future.